gem/oq-engine/doc/manual/sep/liquefaction_data_prep.md

 # Site characterization for probabilistic liquefaction analysis

 There are many methods to calculate the probabilities and displacements that result from liquefaction.
-In OpenQuake, we have implemented two of these, the methods developed by the US Federal Emergency Management Agency through their HAZUS project, and a statistical method developed by [Zhu et al (2015)][z15].
+In OpenQuake, we have several models, the methods developed by the US Federal Emergency Management Agency through their HAZUS project, and geospatial methods recently developed by [Zhu et al. (2015)][z15], [Zhu et al. (17)][z17], [Rashidian et al. (2020)][rb20], [Akhlagi et al. (2021)][akh21], [Bozzoni et al. (2021)][b21],[Allstadt et al. (2022)][all22], [Todorovic and Silva (2022)][ts22].

 These methods require different input datasets.
 The HAZUS methods are simplified from older, more comprehensive liquefaction evaluations that would be made at a single site following in-depth geotechnical analysis; the HAZUS methods retain their reliance upon geotechnical parameters that may be measured or inferred at the study sites.
-The methods by Zhu et al (2015) were developed to only use data that can be derived from a digital elevation model (DEM), but in practice, the datasets must be chosen carefully for the statistical relations to hold.
+The methods by [Zhu et al. (2015)][z15] were developed to only use data that can be derived from a digital elevation model (DEM), but in practice, the datasets must be chosen carefully for the statistical relations to hold.
 Furthermore, Zhu's methods do not predict displacements from liquefaction, so the HAZUS site characterizations must be used for displacement calculations regardless of the methods used to calculate the probabilities of liquefaction.

 ## General considerations